 Papers, peer-review (click links for PDF):

-25. Panneer Selvam B, Lapierre JF, Guillemette F, Voigt C, Lamprecht RE, Biasi C, Christensen TR, Martikainen PJ, and Martin Berggren.
-2017.
+25. Panneer Selvam B, Lapierre JF, Guillemette F, Voigt C, Lamprecht RE, Biasi C, Christensen TR, Martikainen PJ and Berggren M. 2017.
 Degradation potentials of dissolved organic carbon (DOC) from thawed permafrost peat.
 Scientific Reports, 7, Article number: 45811, DOI: 10.1038/srep45811

 24. Soares ARA, Bergström AK, Sponseller RA, Moberg JM, Giesler R, Kritzberg ES, Jansson M and Berggren M. 2017.
 New insights on resource stoichiometry: assessing availability of carbon, nitrogen and phosphorus to bacterioplankton.
 Biogeosciences 14(6): 1527-1539, DOI: 10.5194/bg-14-1527-2017

 23. Tanentzap AJ, Kielstra BW, Wilkinson GM, Berggren M, Craig N, del Giorgio PA, Grey J, Gunn JM, Jones SE, Karlsson J, Solomon CT and Pace ML.
 2017.
 Terrestrial support of lake food webs: synthesis reveals controls over cross-ecosystem resource use.
 Science Advances, 3(3): e1601765, DOI: 10.1126/sciadv.1601765

 22. Allesson L, Ström L and Berggren M. 2016.
 Impact of photochemical processing of DOC on the bacterioplankton respiratory quotient in aquatic ecosystems, Geophysical Research Letters, 43(14): 7538-7545, DOI: 10.1002/2016GL069621